The Marly Horses Sculptures of Paris

+So here's the tale of some tail.
 Over the course of four extended building campaigns, France's Sun King Louis XIV converted a royal hunting lodge into the Palace of Versailles.
-He was thus in need of a new location for the Royal Hunt, and so in 1679 architect Jules Hardouin-Mansart began building Château de Marly du Roi on adjacent lands.
+Because of that transformation, he was in need of a new location for the Royal Hunt.
+In 1679 architect Jules Hardouin-Mansart obliged the king by beginning work on Château de Marly du Roi on land adjacent to Versailles.

 |Château de Marly, by Pierre-Denis Martin, 1724.
 Wikipedia Commons.|

 Château de Marly du Roi: better than your average hunting lodge.

 As can be seen in the foreground of the above painting, even the horse trough was superior.
 The Grand Abreuvoir à Chevaux at Marly was basically an in-ground equine swimming pool.